rkdud007/blog/content/_index.md

 </div>

-Hi!, welcome to my personal site.
-Here is some keywords I'd like to share:

 I love learning engineering and mathematics \
 I love solving hard problems and building things in public \
 I love understanding architecture and architect systems